hugoestr/hugoestr.github.io/research/actor_model_paper.md

 V. Acknowledgements
 VI.
 Bibliography

+## Bullet Lists

+The paper has a number of bullet lists.
+Here are the summaries of them

+Benefits of the actor model, [235, 236]

+  * Foundation, for procedural semantics
+  * Logical Calculae
+  * knowledge based programming
+  * Intention, what we would call specs
+  * Education
+  * Learning and Modularity
+  * Privacy protection
+  * Synchronization
+  * Simultaneous goals
+  * Structured programming
+  * Implementation
+  * Architecture

+Mechanisms for procedural problem solving [237]

+  * Procedural embedding
+  * Conservative etension
+  * Modular connectivity
+  * Modular equivalence

+Hierarchies of behavior for actors [238]

+  * Scheduler, that determines when the actor acts after a message has been sent
+  * Intentions, confirming preconditions are satisfied
+  * Monitoring, actors can have monitors that looks over each message sent to it
+  * Binding, looking up values of names that occur within
+  * Resource management, actors have a banker that gives them space and time

+Behavior of message passing to an actor [240]

+  * Call the banker of R to approve the expenditure of resources by the caller
+  * The banker will probably eventually send a message to scheduler of T
+  * The scheduler will probably eventually send a message to the monitors of T
+  * The moinotors will probably eventually send a message to the intentions of T
+  * The intentions of T will probably eventually send a message to the continuation
+  * The continuation of T attempt to get work done

+Process of sending a message [240]

+  * Conceptually, when a message is passed, a new target is reusued or created
+  * Sending messages between actors is a universal control primitive
+  * Actors can talk directly to each other
+  * Sending a message to an actor is entirely free of side effects
+  * It is not guarantee that the target actor will send a message to the continuation
+  * The actor model is not like contour model

+Substitution, Reduction, Meta-evaluation [243]

+  * Evaluation
+  * Deduction
+  * Confirming consistency of actors and their intentions

+Automatic actor generator [244]

+  * Parameterization
+  * Compilation
+  * Abstract impossibilities removal
+  * example expansion
+  * protocol expansion
+  * abstract case generation

+## Presentation

+  * The actor model for artificial intelligence
+    * It was released in 1973 by Carl Hewitt and
+    * The big idea: the introduction of the actor model
+  * Historical context
+    * MIT AI lab.
+Working with Marvin Minsky.
+Working on a system called Planner
+    * The idea was the embed knowledge procedurall
+    * Planner is a specialized version of lisp.
+Today we may call it a DSL
+    * Similar in goals to Prolog.
+You create a database representing knowledge.
+Then you query it.
+    * The actor model arises as a way to solve the problems of implemmenting Planner.
+    * Planner and coniver was discussed in several places
+  * The paper
+    * It feels like they had run into the concept, they got excited about the potential, and then wrote it with the excitment.
+The paper has 22 whimsical quotes.
+They quote computer manuals, computer science, Shakespear, and Caroll Lewis.
+    * For modern reader, who are trying to follow the evolution of an idea, it can feel a bit messy
+    * The defintion of what the actor model is, how it works, and what behaviors it should have are sprinkled in different parts of he paper.
+I am going to focus on the definition of what the actor is, and then we can discuss the benefits during discussion.
+  * The actor model
+   * The biggest surprise to me was to find that the actor model is an abstraction.
+And the paper stresses that it is an abstraction several times, saying how it could be implemented in different ways.
+Or that the implementation details didn't matter as long as the system worked according to this abstraction.

+   This means that the actor model, formost, is a conceptual tool, closer perhaps to lambda calculus than to practical programming.
+That said, the authors clearly thought it had many practical applications.

+  *  Definition of actors
+   * The actor -- it plays a role on cue according to the script
+   * Control and data flow are inseparable
+   * There is only one kind of behavior: sending messages to actors

+ Why actors?
+  I see the mathematical desire to provide a solid foundation.
+From here we can deduce the rest of the world.
+It should now have a similar theoretical basis as logic or lambda calculus.

+  They mention how it should be easier to prove the correctness of the system because actors check the intentions by checking the prerequists.
+They even call this a contract.

+  They introduce actor induction

+  if for each actor A
+    the intention of A is satisfied -> the intentions of all actor sent messages by A are satisfied

+  The intetions are also actors.

+  They defined some abilities or behaviors for actors later in the paper under the heading of Hiararchies
+    Scheduling
+    Intentions
+    Monitoring
+    Binding
+    Resource management

+    All of these also done by actors.

+    They define the behavior of an actor sending a message to another actor

+  * Conceptually, when a message is passed, a new target is reusued or created
+  * Sending messages between actors is a universal control primitive
+  * Actors can talk directly to each other
+  * Sending a message to an actor is entirely free of side effects
+  * It is not guarantee that the target actor will send a message to the continuation

 # Discussion questions

+* Any questions on the definition of the actor model, as defined in the paper?

 * How does it change your view of the actor model knowing that it is an abstraction?